This post may contain affiliate links. Please see my disclosure policy for details.

 This eruption killed over 35,000 people and It is meant to have reached as far as Turkey and the Sinai Desert.
 This is what has given the Western Desert its unique volcanic landscapes.

-The Great Sand Sea is not only famous for it’s big dunes, it also has a stone called ‘Libyan Desert Glass’.
+The Great Sand Sea is not only famous for its big dunes, but it also has a stone called ‘Libyan Desert Glass’.

 Famously worn in jewellery by King Tutankhamun, the desert glass was formed by meteorites millions of years ago crashing into the sand.
 The heat from these meteorites was so searing hot, that the sand instantly transformed into glass.